redines/Octaipas/README.md

 # Octaipas
-App for searching and retrieving drinking recipies
+App for searching and retrieving drinking recipies from an external api.